iotlabtpe/iotlab_kvs_workshop/Lab 2 - Customize by yourself.md

 ./kvsAacAudioVideoStreamingSample my-kvs-stream 6000
 ```
 4. Checking
-After setting `storageSize` to 3MB, we can finger out the RAM comsuption like this:
+After setting `storageSize` to 2MB, we can finger out the RAM comsuption like this:

 ![ram consumption](images/lab2/kvs-ram-openSSL.png)

-VmRSS is the RAM consumption, it almost 18MB on the Ubuntu18.04 now.
+VmRSS is the RAM consumption.

 > PS: You can reduce the `storageSize` down to 1MB, but we don't recommand, because  the application will too sensitive to the network connection quality if you do so.
 Setting `storageSize` to 3-5MB on resource limited device is recommanded.